Banner Background

 Peritoneal Dialysis

-Uses the lining of the abdomen (peritoneum) as a natural filter.
-A cleansing fluid (dialysate) is introduced into the abdomen through a catheter.
-Waste products and excess fluids pass from tiny blood vessels in the peritoneum into the dialysate.
-After a period of dwell time, the used dialysate is drained out of the abdomen, removing toxins.
-Peritoneal dialysis can be performed at home, offering more flexibility but requiring daily exchanges.
+Peritoneal dialysis uses the patient's peritoneum, a membrane lining the abdomen, as a natural filter.
+Dialysis fluid is introduced into the peritoneal cavity through a catheter, where it absorbs waste products and excess fluids from the blood.
+After a dwell time, the fluid, now containing waste, is drained out.
+Peritoneal dialysis can be done at home, offering more flexibility in treatment schedules and lifestyle.

 Dialysis Procedure